Good governance practices are essential for any organisation to be able to function effectively.

-The Office for Recreation and Sport recognition assessment panel will assess all applications for recognition and may make contact with organisations to discuss their application and seek additional information.
+The Office for Recreation, Sport and Racing recognition assessment panel will assess all applications for recognition and may make contact with organisations to discuss their application and seek additional information.

-If you require further information or have queries about the recognition criteria and the process please contact the Office for Recreation and Sport on 8457 1438.
+If you require further information or have queries about the recognition criteria and the process please contact the Office for Recreation, Sport and Racing on 1300 714 990.

-The Office for Recreation and Sport hosts Workshops each year aimed at Board Directors and staff from state sport and recreation associations.
+The Office for Recreation, Sport and Racing (ORSR) hosts Workshops each year aimed at Board Directors and staff from state sport and recreation associations.
 The workshops are promoted by direct contact with staff and board of State Sport and Recreation organisations.
 Each workshop is facilitated by a guest speaker and focuses on industry specific information related to organisational development.

-Please Note - The Office for Recreation and Sport engages speakers for these workshops, the detail of what is presented is not vetted and the workshop program is designed to present a range of views.
-As such, ORS does not endorse all aspects of the presentations that are made and you are encouraged to read other ORS publications to inform your governance or organisational development initiatives.
+Please Note - The Office for Recreation, Sport and Racing engages speakers for these workshops, the detail of what is presented is not vetted and the workshop program is designed to present a range of views.
+As such, ORSR does not endorse all aspects of the presentations that are made and you are encouraged to read other ORSR publications to inform your governance or organisational development initiatives.